-$$h = \frac{d\tan a \sin c}{\sin \left(b + c\right)} \tag{14}$$ deciding where to locate the observers for your launches, note that this method also gives the best results when the angles are near 45° .
+$$h = \frac{d\tan a \sin c}{\sin \left(b + c\right)} \tag{14}$$

+[Benson, 2003].
+Beware that this formula assumes that all angles are less than 90 degrees.
+If your angles are larger, then you will have to make appropriate transformations.
+When deciding where to locate the observers for your launches, note that this method also gives the best results when the angles are near 45° .
 For this reason, you probably want to set up your observers so that their locations make a equilateral right triangle, with the launching pad at the right angle.
 In order to get angles near 45° for the vertical angles, you will also want the distances from the observers to the launch pad to be roughly the same as the expected maximum altitude of the rocket.